 Blue whales do not regularly occur in waters of the U.S. EEZ (Waring et al. 2010).
 In the North Atlantic, blue whales are most frequently sighted in the St. Lawrence from April to January (Sears 2002).
 No blue whales were observed during the Cetacean and Turtle Assessment Program (CeTAP) surveys of the mid- and north Atlantic areas of the outer continental shelf (CeTAP 1982).
 Calving for the species occurs in low latitude waters outside of the area where the small mesh multispecies fishery operates.
-Blue whales feed on euphausidis (krill) that are too small to be captured in fishing gear.
-Given that the species is unlikely to occur in areas where the small-mesh multispecies fishery operates, and given that the operation of the fishery would not affect the availability of blue whale prey or areas where calving and nursing of young occurs, the proposed action would not be likely to adversely affect blue whales.
+Blue whales feed on euphausiids (krill) that are too small to be captured in fishing gear.
+Given that the species is unlikely to occur in areas where the small-mesh multispecies fishery operates, and given that the operation of the fishery would not affect the availability of blue whale prey or areas where eaving and nursing of young occurs, the proposed action would not be likely to adversely affect blue whales.

 Unlike blue whales, sperm whales do regularly occur in waters of the EEZ.
 However, the distribution of the sperm whales in the EEZ occurs on the continental shelf edge, over the continental slope, and into mid-ocean regions (Waring et al. 2007).
 In contrast, the small-mesh multispecies fishery would operate in continental shelf waters.
-The average depth of sperm whale sightings observed during the Cetacean and Turtle Assessment Grogram surveys was 1,792 m (CeTAP 1982).
+The average depth of sperm whale sightings observed during the Cetacean and Turtle Assessment Frogram surveys was 1,792 m (CeTAP 1982).
 Female sperm whales and young males almost always inhabit open ocean, deep-water habitat with bottom depths greater than 1000 m and at latitudes less than 40° N (Whitehead 2002).
-Sperm whales feed on large social and lish that inhabit frie deeper ocean regions.
-Given that sperm whales are unlikely to occurs areas (based on water depth) where the small-mesh multispecies fishery would operate, and given that the operation of the fishery would not affect the availability of sperm whales are unlikely to advertedly affect the proposed action would not be likely to advertedly affect sperm whales.
+Sperm whales feed on large sould and that inhabit the deeper ocean regions.
+Given that sperm whales accurately to occur markets (based on water Tepth) where the small-mesh multispecies fishery would operate, and given that the operation of the fishery would operate, and given that the operation of the fishery would operate, and given that the operation of the fishery would operate, and given that the operation of the fishery would operate, and given that the operation of the fishery would operate, and given that the operation of the fishery would operate, and given that the operation of the fishery would operate and given that the operation of the fishery would operate and given that the operation of the fishery would operate and given that the operation of the fishery would operate and given that the operation of the fishery would operate and given that the operation of the fishery would operate and given that the operation of the fishery would operate and given that the operation of the fishery would operate and given that the operation of the fishery would operate and given that the operation of the fishery would operate and given that the operation of the fishery would operate and given that the operation of the fishery would operate and given that the operation of the fishery would operate and given that the operation of the fishery would operate and given that the